EdneySilva/NetHacksPack/src/NetHacksPack.Hosting.Listener/README.md

 ### Why use NetHacksPack.Hosting.Listener
 ---
-Istead of concern about infrastructure and how handler errors about that, you can just configure what events your application will handler
+Instead of concern about infrastructure and how handler errors about that, you can just configure what events your application will handler

 #### How to use
 ---